oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/mmhost/README.md

 }
 ```

-The following table describes additional properties you can use to customize the interface.
+The following table describes mutually exclusive properties you can use to customize the interface.
+Only one may be specified at a time.

 | Parameter                 | Description
 |---                        |---
 | `register_map`            | Pass the pointer for this memory-mapped host interface through the IP component's control/status register
 | `conduit`                 | Pass the pointer for this memory-mapped host interface through a conduit interface
-| `stable`                  | User guarantee that the pointer will not change between pipelined invocations of the kernel.
-The compiler uses this to furthur optimize the kernel.

 You can use the following parameters to configure your IP component's Avalon memory-mapped host interfaces: